BrightLocal/ApiDocs/source/includes/_lsrc.md

 expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) location-id |
 page | Current page number.
 Default is 1. num-per-page | Number of results per page.
-Default is 50.
-Maximum is 50.
+Default is 200.
+Maximum is 200. no-pagination | Disable pagination.
+Default is 0.

 ## Get Report